NotokDay/ICSD/Game Of Thrones/Machines/Gitlab/Walkthrough.md

 ## High Level Overview

-GitLab is a easy-level Linux machine with several vulnerabilities that, when combined, grant us root access to the system.
-Upon checking the robots.txt file in the website, We find a list of password credentials in which these can be used to brute force the login page as a root user.
-From there, we discover a vulnerable GitLab Version 16.0.0 to Arbitrary File Read.
-After that we can view the /etc/passwd file in which it contains the hash of the plumber user.
+GitLab is an easy-level Linux machine with several vulnerabilities that, when combined, grant us root access to the system.
+Upon checking the robots.txt file in the website, we find a wordlist.
+This wordlist can be used to brute force the login page as a root user.
+(We have also shared the root password as a hint during the competition).
+From there, we discover GitLab version 16.0.0 which is vulnerable to arbitrary file read vulnerability.
+After that we can view the /etc/passwd file that contains the hash of the plumber user.
 After brute forcing this hash via using `john` tool, we find the password and connect to this host via SSH.
 We make use of misconfigured pax to read the app.file in the root folder.
 Then we generate a specific CURL request to obtain an elevated shell.

 # Recon